ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

   multiple frames.
   Number of uploads don't matter, size of frames does.
 * Double / triple buffer if possible; makes frame upload consistent
-* Decouple GPU and CPU; re-send GPU older data if CPU hasn't caught up yet
+* Decouple GPU and CPU; re-send GPU older data if CPU hasn't caught up yet.
+If you perform the same translation sequence twice, re-send the old GPU data and fake it.

 ###Conclusion
-Use tricks wisely; not all are useful everywhere.
+Use there tricks wisely; not all are useful everywhere.
 Start simple, test and debug continuously.

 >  10:54 ajacksified_ I heard you like spinning cubes